-Once you have that vision written down, repeat it as much as needed.
+Repeat the vision as much as needed.
 Make it the first slide of the monthly review.
 Your team is busy getting things done and putting fires out, so it's only normal that they forget.
 Help them remember what matters the most.

 Don't kickstart goal-setting with your entire company.
-The leadership team needs to be comfortable with it before expanding the practice.
-Get a feel for the best way to track goals inside your organization with a dozen of people before asking hundreds to follow.
+Leadership needs to be comfortable with it before expanding the practice.
+Get a feel for the best way to track goals with a dozen of people before asking hundreds to follow.

 A common mistake is to think goal setting is about numbers.
 But goal setting is first and foremost about making sure everyone is looking in the same direction.
 Knowing how far you've come is secondary to that.

 Explain the expected impact in simple words without using numbers.
 Your team will have an easier time deciding what metrics to focus on to measure success.
-And they'll still be able to focus on the right priorities even if your analytics system goes down.
+And they can still focus on the right priorities even if your analytics are down.

 Use the SMART model to write your goals and don't be afraid of setting clear targets.
-You'll get it wrong at first, but you'll get better at prediction faster.
 Don't overcomplicate things with sophisticated formulas.
 The more parameters you have, the more noise you're introducing.

-Don't organize your goals and OKRs around people (CEO > GM > Director > Team Lead > Contributor).
-Organize them around teams (Company > Division > Function).
-The former has people pleasing their bosses, the latter drives people to do what's good for the business.
+Don't organize your goals and OKRs around people (CEO > Director > Team Lead...).
+Organize them around teams (Company > Function > Team).
+The former has people pleasing their bosses, the latter focuses on the business.

 People should not be afraid of reporting bad news.
 Tracking goals only works if your team can share their concern early.
 Hearing about difficulties is an opportunity to fix things.
 That's how you make your business more agile.

 Distractions will start to come in right after goals are defined.
 They're the meetings, emails, tasks, calls, bugs that your team has to deal with to achieve these exact goals.
-Checking progress every week will help everyone keep in mind the top priorities for the quarter.
+Check progress every week to keep in mind the top priorities.

 Being outcome-driven requires structure, and progress is never linear.
 Don't drop the ball as soon as something goes off-track.
 Give time for your team to commit to projects, and observe things for a couple of weeks before changing your plans.

-All the business' goals and OKRs should be accessible to everyone.
-Avoid secret plans, and don't mask difficulties.
+All goals and OKRs should be accessible.
+Avoid secret plans, don't mask difficulties.
 An open company makes it easier for people to help each other.
-An honest leadership team that admits being off-track sets the tone and creates the trust required to get great feedback in return.
+A leadership team that admits being off-track sets the tone and creates trust.

 Nothing can sap morale faster than not meeting any of your targets.
 It helps to have some ambitious goals but keep things within reach.
 That's especially true at the beginning when people will wonder if bad outcomes will be used against them.